 - AstraZeneca in successful challenge to HRSA’s contract pharmacy guidance.
 Astrazeneca Pharmaceuticals LP v.
 U.S. Department of Health and Human Services et al., C.A.
 No. 22-1676, 58 F.4th 696 (3d Cir.
 2022); AstraZeneca Pharmaceuticals LP v.
 Becerra et al., C.A.
 No. 21-27-LPS, 543 F. Supp.
 3d 47, (D. Del.
 2022).

 - Several drug manufacturers in connection with government investigations regarding allegations of violations of the Anti-Kickback Act, the Food Drug and Cosmetic Act, and the False Claims Act.

-- Several pharmaceutical companies as lead counsel in connection with internal audits of their price reporting systems, including systems for reporting drug prices under Medicare Part B (average sales price), VA (non-Federal Average Manufacturer's price), and Medicaid (average manufacturer's price and best price).
+- Several pharmaceutical companies in connection with internal audits of their price reporting systems, including systems for reporting drug prices under Medicare Part B (average sales price), VA (non-Federal Average Manufacturer's price), and Medicaid (average manufacturer's price and best price).

-- Several major pharmaceutical manufacturers on implementation of health care reform legislation.
+- Several major pharmaceutical manufacturers on implementation of the Inflation Reduction Act of 2022.

 - District of Columbia